Albert Luthuli

 Albert John Luthuli (c.
-1898 – 21 July 1967) was a South African anti-apartheid activist, traditional leader, and politician who served as the President-General of the African National Congress from 1952 until his death in 1967.
+1898 – 21 July 1967) was a South African anti-apartheid activist, traditional leader, and politician who served as the President-General of the African National Congress from 1952 until his murder in 1967.

 Luthuli was born to a Zulu family in 1898 at a Seventh-day Adventist mission in Bulawayo, Rhodesia (now Zimbabwe).
-He returned to his family's ancestral home of Groutville in 1908 to attend school under the care of his uncle.
+In 1908 he moved to Groutville, where his parents and grandparents had lived, to attend school under the care of his uncle.
 After graduating from high school with a teaching degree, Luthuli became principal of a small school in Natal where he was the sole teacher.
-Luthuli's teaching was recognized by the government, and he was offered a bursary to study for the Higher Teacher's Diploma at Adams College.
-After the completion of his studies in 1922, he accepted a teaching position at Adam's College where he was one of the first African teachers.
+He accepted a government bursary to study for the Higher Teacher's Diploma at Adams College.
+After the completion of his studies in 1922, he accepted a teaching position at Adams College where he was one of the first African teachers.
 In 1928, he became the secretary of the Natal Native Teachers' Association, then its president in 1933.

-Luthuli's first entry into South African politics and the anti-apartheid movement started in 1935 when he was elected chief of the Umvoti River Reserve in Groutville.
+Luthuli's entered South African politics and the anti-apartheid movement in 1935, when he was elected chief of the Umvoti River Reserve in Groutville.
 As chief, he was exposed to the injustices facing many Africans due to the South African government's increasingly segregationist policies.
-This segregation would later evolve into apartheid, a form of institutionalized racial segregation following the National Party's election victory in 1948.
+This segregation would later evolve into apartheid, a form of institutionalized racial segregation, following the National Party's election victory in 1948.
 Luthuli joined the African National Congress (ANC) in 1944 and was elected the provincial president of the Natal branch in 1951.
 A year later in 1952, Luthuli led the Defiance Campaign to protest the pass laws and other laws of apartheid.
 As a result, the government removed him from his chief position as he refused to choose between being a member of the ANC or a chief at Groutville.
 In the same year, he was elected President-General of the ANC.
-After the Sharpeville massacre, where sixty-nine Africans were killed, leaders within the ANC such as Nelson Mandela believed the organization should take up armed resistance against the government.
-Luthuli was against the use of violence, but as time passed, he gradually accepted it; however, he stayed committed to nonviolence on a personal level.
+After the Sharpeville massacre, where sixty-nine Africans were killed, leaders within the ANC such as Nelson Mandela believed the organisation should take up armed resistance against the government.
+Luthuli was initially against the use of violence.
+He later gradually came to accept it, but stayed committed to nonviolence on a personal level.
 Following four banning orders, the imprisonment and exile of his political allies, and the banning of the ANC, Luthuli's power as President-General gradually waned.
 The subsequent creation of uMkhonto we Sizwe, the ANC's paramilitary wing, marked the anti-apartheid movement's shift from nonviolence to an armed struggle.